 Tab.
-135 Call Forwarding on No Reply
+136 Call Forwarding on No Reply

-End point Operating sequence / signalling on terminal Scope В Once the feature has been activated, B obtains an acknowledgement tone. С Possible destinations: • User: internal, external 1) , PISN • Coded ringing • UG: 17 to 21 (Mitel 415/430) or 25 to 29 (Mitel 470) and user groups configured as "large".
+End point Operating sequence / signalling on terminal Scope В Once the feature has been activated, B obtains an acknowledgement tone. С Possible destinations: • User: internal, external 1) , PISN • Coded ringing • UG: 25 to 29 (17 to 21 for Mitel 415/430) and user groups configured as "large".
 Requirement: C is not protected against calls (Do not disturb, 26) or Call Forwarding Unconditional (02).

-1) If caller A is an external user or a virtual network PISN user, the settings authorising exchange-to-exchange traffic (see "Call Forwarding Unconditional to exchange", page 336) will have to be observed.
+1) If caller A is an external user or a virtual network PISN user, the settings authorising exchange-to-exchange traffic (see "Call Forwarding Unconditional to exchange", page 334) will have to be observed.
 (If the connection is not authorized, the call is not forwarded.)